S1SYPHOS/kirby-highlight/README.md

 **Note: Most of the included themes depend some way or another on the class `.hljs` to be added to the code's container!**

 In order to make sure the theme gets applied as planned, any of these methods will work:
+- Simply use `kirby-pep` to [put it there](https://github.com/S1SYPHOS/kirby-pep): `c::set('plugin.kirby-pep.code_class', 'language-%s hljs');`
 - Replace `.hljs` with `[class^="language-"]` in the included stylesheet
 - Copy it to your `assets/css` directory and modify it
 - Include the styles in your own workflow

+## Troubleshooting
+Adding an unsupported language breaks `kirbytext()` parsing of the code snippet in question.
+Always be sure to only include [valid languages](https://github.com/S1SYPHOS/kirby-highlight/tree/master/vendor/scrivo/highlight.php/Highlight/languages).

 ## Credits / License
 `kirby-highlight` is based on Geert Bergman's `highlight.php` library (a PHP port of [highlight.js](https://highlightjs.org)).
 It is licensed under the [MIT License](LICENSE), but **using Kirby in production** requires you to [buy a license](https://getkirby.com/buy).
 Are you ready for the [next step](https://getkirby.com/next)?